Drupal - Special Role: Course listings in Drupal

 To pull in the relevant data for the Subject or Concentration.

-You can add multiple courses this way by selecting the Add Course Code button and filling in the code type and code for another course to be displayed.
+You can add multiple courses this way by selecting the Add another item button (highlighted by the red box in the screenshot below) and selecting the code for another course to be displayed.
+You can drag-n-drop the order of the subjects to display on the page by using the crosshair-handle on the left.

-In this example of the Course edit screen, we see the Greek, Latin, and Classical Studies Course page (https://www.brynmawr.edu/inside/academic-information/departments-programs/greek-latin-classical-studies/courses) with three course by subject being pulled in
+In this example of the Course edit screen, we see the Code Type as Subject with three courses by subject being pulled in

 screenshot course code items